Jvk1166z/kingpin/README.md

 * Shave your goddamn neckbeard.
 * **Be nice to people.**
 * Clean up your shit if you're asked to.
-* **DO NOT UNDER ANY CIRCUMSTANCES USE ANYTHING PERMINANT!
+* **DO NOT UNDER ANY CIRCUMSTANCES USE ANYTHING PERMENANT!
 THATS V A N D A L I S M!**

 &nbsp;
 &nbsp;